Michigan Economic Development Corporation

 WHY

 Turning plans into action often requires capital investments.
-These plans, established under Michigan law, help outline and coordinate those investments including infrastructure, parks, technology and more.
+These plans, established under Michigan law, help coordinate these investments, which could include infrastructure, facilities, parks, technology and more.

 To fully meet the intent, it is essential that the CIP be readily accessible on the community's website and not buried deep in a budget document.